delpapa/SORN_V2/README.md

 # A Self-Organizing Recurrent Neural Network (SORN)
-A SORN repository for general purposes.
-This repository is based on the original [SORN repository](https://github.com/chrhartm/SORN) by Christoph Hartmann.
+A SORN repository for general purposes, containing a few experiments and examples.
+This repository is based on the original [SORN repository](https://github.com/chrhartm/SORN) by Christoph Hartmann combined with adaptations to new experiments.

+Currently under construction... :)

 ## Getting Started

-Every experiment is stored in a different folder.
-To run any experiment, type from the main folder: python common/test_single.py 'ExperimentName'.
+The scripts for experiment are stored in different folders with their respective name.
+Each folder contain at least scripts with the experiment parameters ('param.py'), instructions ('experiment.py'), and the input details ('source.py').
+The parameters in these scripts can be modified at will to reproduce different results.
+Additionally, each folder contains the plot scripts, for plotting the results.

+To simulate a single experiment, 'python common/run_single.py <ExperimentName>'.

+Currently implemented experiments: CountingTask, RandomSequenceTask, NeuronalAvalanches, LanguageTask

 ### Prerequisites